 According to the announcement released by ANSYS today, EPA plans to use FORTÉ software “to model in-cylinder combustion to develop an advanced test engine that will demonstrate fuel-saving and emissions-reducing technologies.”

 ANSYS FORTÉ used to be a product of Reaction Design, based on San Diego, California.
-The product became part of the ANSYS portfolio when Reaction Design was acquired by ANSYS this January.
-Continue reading
+The product became part of the ANSYS portfolio when Reaction Design was acquired by ANSYS this January. →']);" class="more-link">Continue reading

 For all intents and purposes, direct modeler SpaceClaim is already part of ANSYS’s portfolio.
 The ANSYS SpaceClaim Direct Modeler is the outcome of a partnership between two companies: simulation software maker ANSYS and direct modeling software developer SpaceClaim.
 The corporate handshake began in 2009, when simulation software companies came to the realization that an easy CAD geometry editor was the key to broadening their outreach.
 (For more, read my previous post, “An Explicit-Analysis Partnership,” September 2009.)
 Today, the ANSYS-SpaceClaim partnership became an acquisition, also a natural outcome of the symbiotic relationship between the two.

 ANSYS paid $85 million in cash to buy SpaceClaim, based in Concord, Massachusetts.
-Explaining the transaction, ANSYS writes, “SpaceClaim can help simplify and automate what has traditionally been a time-consuming process of preparing geometry for use in a simulation system.”
-Continue reading
+Explaining the transaction, ANSYS writes, “SpaceClaim can help simplify and automate what has traditionally been a time-consuming process of preparing geometry for use in a simulation system.” →']);" class="more-link">Continue reading

 If Hyperloop becomes a reality, I can go from my home office in San Francisco to Los Angeles in roughly half hour.
 (Lunch in Hollywood, anyone?)